Page Contents

 Step 4: Melt the Wax

 Fill the bottom of your double boiler with water and place it on the stove over low heat.
 Put the wax in the top part of the double boiler.
-Stir occasionally and use the thermometer to monitor the wax’s temperature.
-Wax should melt at around 170-180°F (77-82°C).
+Stir occasionally and use the thermometer to keep an eye on the wax temperature.
+Wax should melt at around 170 to 180 degrees Fahrenheit (77 to 82 degrees Celsius).
+Once you get comfortable with the process, you might start thinking about How to make candles at home to sell because your friends will likely want to buy them.

 If you want colored or scented candles, add a few drops of dye and fragrance oil to the melted wax.
-Stir well to ensure even distribution.
-Be cautious not to overdo it; a little goes a long way.
+Stir well to make sure everything is evenly mixed.
+Be careful not to overdo it.
+A little goes a long way.
+This step is where the magic of Homemade candles for Sale really begins, as scent and color are what catch a buyer’s eye.

 Step 6: Pour the Wax

-Carefully pour the melted wax into your prepared container, making sure the wick remains centered.
-Leave a small space at the top of the container; this prevents the wax from overflowing when the candle burns.
+Carefully pour the melted wax into your prepared container, making sure the wick stays centered.
+Leave a small space at the top of the container.
+This prevents the wax from overflowing when the candle burns.
+A clean pour makes your finished product look professional, whether you are keeping it or giving it away.

 Step 7: Let It Cool

-Allow the candle to cool and solidify.
+Allow the candle to cool and harden.
 This may take a few hours, depending on the size of your candle.
-Avoid moving it during this time to prevent uneven cooling.
+Try not to move it during this time, as that can cause uneven cooling.
+Patience here is important, especially when you are creating Homemade candles for candle making batches to share with others.

 Step 8: Trim the Wick

-Once the candle is completely cool and firm, trim the wick to about ¼ inch (0.6 cm) above the surface of the wax.
+Once the candle is completely cool and firm, trim the wick to about one quarter inch (about 0.6 centimeters) above the surface of the wax.
+A clean trim means a cleaner burn and a safer candle.

 Step 9: Clean Up

-Clean your tools and double boiler while the wax is still warm; it’s easier to remove.
-Scrape off any wax from surfaces, and wipe them clean.
+Clean your tools and double boiler while the wax is still warm.
+It is much easier to remove that way.
+Scrape off any wax from surfaces and wipe them clean.
+Good cleanup habits make your next candle making session much more enjoyable.

 Step 10: Enjoy Your Homemade Candle